Aqvilinus/Texture-Toolkit/README.md

 Storing the hash on the resource, instead of tracking raw pointers, keeps a replacement attached to the right texture after the driver frees an address and reuses it for something else.
 On D3D9 the tool also follows `UpdateTexture`, so art that the game loads into a `SYSTEMMEM` texture and copies into a `DEFAULT`-pool texture is matched by the copy the game actually renders.

+> [!NOTE]
+> This project exists mainly for the purpose of being used with games that don't have native or community-developed texture modding tools, games that have limitations with texture modding, such as only fixed-resolution imports, or games that may have memory issues with direct game file texture modding.
+Games such as NFS: The Run and Bully: Scholarship had such limitations that inspired the creation of this tool.

 ## Features

 - Direct3D 9 and Direct3D 11, both x86 and x64.